 Rio de Janeiro is rich in history because of its significance as a port city, empire capital, and country capital.
 Today, even though it is no longer the political capital of Brazil, it is the primary tourism and culture center of Brazil.

-This walking tour through the city center displays the different eras of Rio de Janeiro.
-In addition, your guide may introduce you to the popular and typical Brazilian food, letting you try some in the famous Confeitaria Colombo.
+This walking tour through the city center displays the different eras of Rio de Janeiro and provides interesting historical context to this amazing city.
+In addition, your guide may introduce you to the popular and typical Brazilian food, letting you try some dishes in the famous Confeitaria Colombo.
 The tour ends at the Escadaria Selarón, a modern piece of public art.

-The company has other tours within the city, including some pub tours and learning about the African heritage of Brazil.
+The company has other tours within the city, including some pub tours and tours that focus on the African heritage of Brazil.

 The Escadaria Selaron